Get H.A.T gpx now: https://motorcycleadventures.eu/hat/

 H.A.T recce gallery.

-2026
+JUNE 2026

 Like the TMT, the H.A.T is about 50% dirt, and is pitched primarily at MTBs, 4x4s and lighter all-terrain motos.
 The route has been corrected on the OSM database, where necessary.
-These edits will eventually feed down to the free-to-download, OSM-based digital maps.
+These edits will feed down to the free-to-download, OSM-based digital maps.

 The HAT is comprised of Stages 0 to 4 (above).
 To read more about each one scroll down.
 The TMT FAQs have been revised to cover the H.A.T.
 Please make sure you read them.
+May 2026 v2.0 Map was launched offering H3.1, an alternative but still spectacular crossing to the usually snowed over and very high Ism Souk–Msemrir route.
+You could even do all four watershed crossings and still end up in Imilchil, ready for H4.

 Unlike the TMT which showcases Morocco’s full diversity of landscapes from sea to ocean, the H.A.T prioritises sticking close to the mountain watershed while navigating whatever tracks exist.
 A short distance into Stage 1, the route rises above 1500m (5000′) and stays that way for the next 800km to Midelt (1508m).
 Stages 3 and 4 remain over 2000m for nearly 400km, passing the high point at 3340m (11,000′).
-These kinds of elevations aren’t normally sufficient to affect most healthy people, through you may experience brief breathlessness and your engine will lose up to 30% of its power.
-Some carb fed engines may run poorly.
+These kinds of elevations aren’t normally sufficient to affect most people, through you may notice breathlessness and your engine will lose up to 30% of its power.
+Some carb fed engines will run poorly.

-If you hit good trail conditions, as we did on our November 2025 recce and just before the worst winter for decades, the H.A.T can be completed in four very long days using overnight lodgings right on the trail.
+If you hit good trail conditions, as we did on our November 2025 recce and just before the worst winter for decades, theH.A.T can be completed in four very long days using overnight lodgings right on the trail.
 But away from each end, and near Aguim (H1), currently there are only two fuel stations.
-So, like parts of the TMT, motos with less than a 450-km range (ie: most of them) must rely on widely available village fuel.
+So, like parts of the TMT, motos with less than a 250-km range (ie: most of them) must rely on widely available village fuel.
 Details on the H.A.T map or ask in any village.

 Near Stage 1 of the H.A.T